RaveendraKaturu/zidd2-devops-platform/README.md

-# Spring Boot Chat Application
+# ZIDD 2.0 — DevOps Platform

 This repository hosts the code for a chat application that utilizes Spring Boot for backend services and includes a client application.
 The backend is split into two services: `auth-service` for managing user authentication, and `chat-service` for managing chat messages.
 The client application provides a basic web interface built using React.
 All services are containerized using Docker and managed with Docker Compose.
 The application is accessed through a single entry point on port 80, which is managed by Nginx.
 Nginx serves the static files for the frontend application and also functions as an API gateway, managing communication with and between the backend services.